zaferemreocak/covid-daily-forecast/README.md

   * label : # of death people for each day
   ###### Training and Test dataset:
   * training data (the first 99.5% of forecast is training data)
-  * test data (the last 0.05% of forecast is test data, shuffle is disabled)
+  * test data (the last 0.05% of forecast is test data)
   ###### Model architecture is:
   * 1 input layer (# of unit=8, activation='relu')
   * 2 hidden layer (# of unit=8, activation='relu')